matthew-andrews/ft-style-offline-web-app-part-4/README.md

 To summarise:

-- When the app cache is doing its thing yourapp.com/ must be the bootstrap.
+- When the app cache is doing its thing yourapp.com/ must be the bootstrap *WP: I still don't know if 'bootstrap' is very self explanatory*.
 - Otherwise yourapp.com/ should be the rendered HTML content.

 Given we have no Javascript control over either these requests (the former is made by the application cache's update mechanism, the latter by the user typing the URL into their browser / clicking a link from another site) we only have one solution.